As Japan braces for typhoon, rugby squad trains in the rain

 Japan hasn’t beaten Scotland in seven previous tests, and has conceded 17 tries while scoring just three against the Scots in three previous World Cup encounters.
 But those aren’t stats that bother Joseph, considering some of the upsets Japan has caused.

-The squad that some critics considered to be an assembly of rugby expats has certainly won the support of the host nation, probably because perseverance is a primary trait.
+The squad that some critics regarded as an assembly of rugby expats has certainly won the support of the host nation, probably because perseverance is a primary trait.

 Joseph is a former New Zealand forward who played against Japan at the 1995 World Cup, and then switched to play for Japan in ’99.
 And now he’s coach.